Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 As shown in the above figure, the average face presents an idea about how the images distinguish between different emotion categories.

 Some sample images of all the classes are plotted.
-As can be seen in the following figure (figure 5), many images have some watermark text such as the fifth image for 'angry' emotion.
+As can be seen in the following figure, many images have some watermark text such as the fifth image for 'angry' emotion.
 The facial pose differs a lot from one image to another, and in many cases, the full face is not visible.
 Some of the images are very similar, making it difficult for the model to predict correctly just one emotion class.
-A model might get confused by the fifth image for the anger emotion, as it is very similar to images in the surprise class.
+For example, a model might get confused by the fifth image for the anger emotion, as it is very similar to images in the surprise class.

 Data augmentation techniques can help overcome some of these challenges.
 For example, scaling can help generate more images where the whole face is not visible, supporting the model to learn a better representation.
 These techniques are explored in further sections.